KKU Boosts Organisational Communication Capabilities through Data, Technology, and Collaboration: The Launch of the R2R Communication Lab

 Mr. Suchart Thepphukieo from the Faculty of Science stated that participating in the seminar showcased the network’s collective strength.
 He valued the exchange of experiences regarding both R2R and the use of AI tools—factors essential for increasing work efficiency and speed—and for developing individual potential alongside the advancement of organisational work.

-The activity is part of the Khon Kaen University Online Media Production Capability Development Project for the 2026 fiscal year.
-It aligns with KKU’s vision of striving to be “A World-Leading Research and Development University” under the concept of “Future-Ready KKU.”
-Crucially, it supports Strategy 6, focused on Governance and Organisational Image Communication (Beyond Good Governance), by leveraging the corporate communications network as a tool to enhance integrity, transparency, and professionalism.
+This initiative forms part of the Khon Kaen University Online Media Production Capability Development Project for the 2026 fiscal year.
+It supports KKU’s vision of becoming “A World-Leading Research and Development University” under the “Future-Ready KKU” framework.
+In particular, it advances Strategy 6, which focuses on governance and organisational image communication beyond conventional good governance, by leveraging the corporate communications network to promote integrity, transparency, and professionalism.

-The outcome of this event will contribute to elevating the skills of the corporate communication network, enabling them to transform routine tasks into research, produce high-quality media, and foster inter-unit collaboration.
-This, in turn, will strengthen the credibility, transparency, and positive image of Khon Kaen University while driving its strategy towards sustainable excellence.
+The outcomes of this programme are expected to strengthen the corporate communication network’s capacity to transform routine work into research-informed practice, produce high-quality media content, and enhance cross-unit collaboration.
+These efforts will further reinforce the credibility, transparency, and positive institutional image of Khon Kaen University while driving its strategy towards sustainable excellence.

 News: Benjamaporn Mamook / Punwasjan Kunthip, 4th Year Co-operative Education Student, Thai Language Programme, Faculty of Humanities and Social Sciences, Khon Kaen University.
 Photos: Attapon Hampong / Natthawut Charuwong / Natdanai Upanan, Co-operative Education Student, Sripatum University, Khon Kaen Campus.